mandiclab/djc-diy/README.md

 ### 4. Install firmware
 Open firmwar.ino with Arduino IDE.
-Select your board (some Pro Micro clones can only be used stably as Arduino Leonardo boards).
+Select your board.
+>[!WARNING]
+>*If your board is already selected, use it as is.
+Some arduino clones can only work like that and you can break them otherwise.*
 Install MIDIUSB library from Gary Grewal.
 Then upload the code.